jsjimenez51/js_todo_v1/README.md

 # To Do List Version 1.0

 ## What is it?
-A To Do List App built in JavaScript
+A To Do List App

 This app allows a user to create a To Do List by adding or deleting items from that list.
 Also, allows a user to search for a specific item added to the list via a search box.
+The focus behind this app is to showcase specific JS functionality.

 ### Concepts:
 - Event Listeners